 These delicious, sugary cookies SCREAM Christmas!
+Pecan rolled together to make a soft bite of cookie that’s so delicious.
 These babies are perfect for any holiday gathering!

 Talk about starting fresh.
 This week has brought for me: a new year, abrupt unemployment, a new (very strict) diet intended to get my "silent migraine" symptoms under control and a drastic change in my daily routine.
 My emotions, feelings and thoughts have been all over the place.
 At times, it feels like I am living somebody else's life!
 I don't even have my beloved computer anymore (sniff), so until I get a new one I am using the verrrrry slow computer that I have owned for 7+ years.
 It still gets the job done, but it takes double the time.
 Weee!

 These cookies are most definitely NOT part of my migraine diet, so it's a good thing we finished eating them well before I started.
 You know those treats that you don't necessarily think you'll love, but then you bite into them and you think, OHMYGOODNESS HOW AM I GOING TO STOP EATING THESE?
 Yep, this is one of those treats.

 (Source: Real Simple magazine)